zsteinkamp/zsteinkamp.github.io/_posts/2021-05-22-computer-history.markdown

   <figcaption>The first screen of Zork on an Apple II.</figcaption>
 </figure>

 My dad started working for a computer company around 1986 called WYSE Technology.
 They were well known for their terminals, but they also had a line of PCs.
 He brought home a computer one day -- a very nice slim design WY-1100.
 It had a 5.25" floppy drive and a 20MB Seagate ST-225 hard drive.
 I learned DOS on this computer, and for the most part stopped writing programs.

 <figure>
   <img src="/images/computer-history/wyse-pc1100.jpeg"/>
   <figcaption>WYSE PC-1100 -- our first PC-compatible at home.</figcaption>
 </figure>

-One day my dad brought home a floppy disk containing AutoCad version 2.18 (it fit on one disk).
+One day my dad brought home a floppy disk containing AutoCad version 2.18 (it fit on one 5.25" disk).
 This was amazing software and I spent many hours drawing houses, cars, and other objects to perfect scale.
 I got to know most of AutoCad's commands, including geometric commands that would latch objects to other object centers, tangents, perpendiculars, etc. This is where I learned the word "orthogonal".
-AutoCad supported writing macros in LISP, which was a very different model than the BASIC language I knew.
+AutoCad supported writing macros in LISP, which was a completely different model than the BASIC language I knew.
 It was still fun to learn LISP in order to script AutoCad.

 <figure>
   <img src="/images/computer-history/autocad-shuttle.png"/>
   <figcaption>AutoCAD 2.18 (in color!).
 This Space Shuttle image was a demo that came on the disk, and took a minute or so for my computer to draw.</figcaption>
 </figure>

-Around this time, I recall going to a Whole Earth Access computer store and seeing an amazing IBM PC/AT with an 80286 processor and EGA graphics.
-It was running SubLogic Flight Simulator (later Microsoft Flight Simulator) and it was incredible.
+Around this time, I recall going to a Whole Earth Access computer store and seeing an IBM PC/AT with an 80286 processor and EGA graphics.
+It was running SubLogic Flight Simulator (later Microsoft Flight Simulator) and it was awesome.
 I had to have Flight Simulator.

 <figure>
   <img src="/images/computer-history/flight-simulator.png"/>